lshrihari/cloud_native_techtrends/README.md

 All of this has been done in a `vagrant` and `VirtualBox` based OpenSuse Leap VM with static IP `192.168.56.0`

+To access the argocd-server from an external (e.g., host of the VM) system, a NodePort service is used.
+To access the application page also, from outside the VM, it is also associated with a NodePort service.

 The project is accessible from - [Github link](https://github.com/lshrihari/ucnaa_project1)